cecton/blog/content/posts/rust-and-arduino-part2.md

 Somewhere in the documentation you will also find that the different levels of grey are actually coded on 4 bits.
 This actually means that 1 data byte is used for 2 pixels on the screen.
-Therefore you will need to send twice less bytes than the number of pixels you are going to draw.
+Therefore you will need to send half the bytes than the number of pixels you are going to draw.

 ```rust